Skip to main content

 Fixed Windows

-• Use windowDays=30 or 90 for visibility summaries, competitive position, citation stats, top pages, top domains, content gaps, traffic, adoption metrics, what-works recommendations, visibility diff, and intelligence anomalies.
+• Visibility summaries, competitive position, citation stats, top pages, top domains, content gaps, traffic summary, traffic platforms, adoption metrics, what-works recommendations, visibility diff, and intelligence anomalies accept windowDays=30 or 90 and default to 30.

 Action Brief Write Operation